Frequently Asked Questions

 Why the change from cross-cultural to intercultural learning?

 EMU’s intercultural program is designed to develop cultural understanding and global awareness through an experience of living and learning in a different culture.
 The focus of the program is to learn from and with others, which goes beyond and is more interactive than learning about others.
-Across four decades of educational travel, how we understand what is required of individuals engaged in this type of multi-layered learning from thinking about cross-cultural engagement to a more complex and mutual intercultural exchange that is relational, on-going learning that is integrated into our home identity and culture over time.
+Across four decades of educational travel, how we understand what is required of individuals engaged in this type of multi-layered learning has shifted from cross-cultural engagement to a more complex and mutual intercultural exchange that is relational, on-going learning that is integrated into our home identity and culture over time.

 Learning in an intercultural setting occurs in a dynamic and cyclical process of orientation, disorientation, reorientation and on again through disorientation, reorientation.
 The result of this cyclical learning pattern is to see one’s self and the world differently because of the relationships, awareness and understanding which develop through interaction in a different cultural context.